hackerb9/stones/README.md

 too many syllables.
 (This might be a sign that I got the transcription of the music wrong.)

+## If Britannian Music was Square Notation?
+(Hint: It's not.)

+If I understand correctly, *longa* (𝆷), a square with a stem attach and looks like our quarter note (𝅘𝅥), should be equal to a half note or a dotted half note depending on the context.
+(It has something to do with dividing by threes that I definitely do *not* understand).

+But, let's pretend a *longa* is exactly a half note.

+A *brevis* (𝆸), half as long as a *longa*, would be a quarter note (𝅘𝅥)

+A *semibrevis* (𝆺), half as long as a *brevis* (𝆸), would be an eighth note (𝅘𝅥𝅮).

+Although they don't appear in this piece, a *maxima* (𝆶) is twice as long as a *longa* (𝆷) and would be a whole note (𝅝), while a *minima* (𝆺𝅥) is half as long as a a semibrevis (𝆺) and thus a sixteenth note (𝅘𝅥𝅯).

+Any note with a *episema* line over it is held a little longer.

+A dot after a note means it is held one full beat longer.

+## Britannian Music is not Square Notation.

+Whie the score appears to be Medieval, I think this score is more similar to our modern music notation for these reasons:

+* The Medieval *clivis* (𝇕) represented a single syllable sung as two notes, but if that was the case here, the lyrics would have way too many syllables.
+Treating *clivis* as beamed eighth notes (♫), on the other hand, matches perfectly.

+* The durations of the notes doesn't sound right.
+The diamond that looks like a whole note to us (𝅝) is actually a *semibrevis* (𝆺), the Medieval eighth note.
+It doesn't make sense that this tune's final note would be a dotted eighth!

+* Also, why are there no longas (𝆷)?
+And why would every brevis (𝆸) have an episema line over it (𝆸̅)?

+* Stacked notes that would be hard for a modern person to read, such as PODATUS (𝇔), are absent.

-## Notes
+## Transcription

-Transcription of musical notes from Ultima 5 Lore.
-"Stones" It is from a four-line staff 𝄙, Medieval "square notation", starting with a Gregorian C Clef (𝇐).

-Quarter notes: AB C_ DC B_ CB A_ ~slide thingy BAG,  eighth: D, Quarter notes: AB C_ BC D_ CD eighth E_
--Brevis rest-
+𝇐 C Clef

+𝇕AB 𝆸̅c 𝇕dc 𝆸̅B 𝇕cB 𝆸̅A 𝇙BAG 𝆺E

++breath mark+

+𝇕AB 𝆸̅c 𝇕Bc 𝆸̅d 𝇕cd 𝆺e•

+𝇁 +Longa perfecta rest+

-("custos" A at end of staff to foreshadow next line.)
+(*custos* at end of staff to foreshadow 'A' on next line.)

-Quarter notes: AB C_ DC B_ CB A_ (~slide thingy B)AG, eighth: D,
-Quarter notes: AB C_ DC B_ AG,(~slidey thingy B)AB

-eighth: |A|.
+𝇐 C Clef

+𝇕AB 𝆸̅c 𝇕dc 𝆸̅B 𝇕cB 𝆸̅A 𝇙BAG 𝆺E

++breath mark+

+𝇕AB 𝆸̅c 𝇕dc 𝆸̅b 𝇕AG𝇙BAB  𝆺|A|•

+Key:

-, after a note means one octave lower.
+Capital letters are one octave lower.

-_ means there is a line over the note (episema, held a little longer) . means there is a dot after the note (1 beat longer)
+𝆸̅ an *episema* over a *brevis* quarter note (*episema* means hold a little longer)

+• means there is a dot after the note (1 beat longer)

 || means there are vertical bars around the note

-What I'm reading as eighth notes is a "semi-breve" (𝆺) What I call quarter notes are "breve" (squares like 𝆸) When I put notes adjacent without space, they are a "clivis" (𝅷𝇕), a
-     single syllable, sung as two notes.

-Squiggly thing is "quilisma"?

-The note duration may not be right.
-(In medieval notation, a note with a line on it lasted longer than a note without a line on it).
-Why are there no longs ()?
-Why does every brevis have a line over it?
-Why would the final note be a dotted eighth!?

-I think long (𝆷), which looks like a quarter note, should be equal to a half note or a dotted half note depending on the context (something to do with dividing by threes).
-However, it's possible this is just fake square notation (modern music notation).
-Evidence: stacked notes that would be hard for a modern person to read, such as PODATUS, are absent.

-The use of PORRECTUS is interesting, but not too confusing as it is a simple slur.
+## Interpretation as Medieval square notation

+𝇕 *Clivis* (two quarter notes)

+𝆸 *Brevis* (quarter note)

+𝇙 *Porrectus* (three slurred quarter notes)

+𝆺 *Semi-brevis* (eighth note)

+## Brittanian notation

+My guess at the actual note durations that seems to work and fits (mostly) within 4/4 measures:

+*Clivis* 𝇕 → ♫ Beamed eighth notes

+*Brevis* with *episema* 𝆸̅ → 𝅘𝅥 Quarter note

+*Porrectus* 𝇙 → Beamed triplet (three eighth notes played in the time of two)

+*Semi-brevis* 𝆺 → 𝅗𝅥𝅭 Half note

+*Dotted Semi-brevis* 𝆺• → 𝅗𝅥𝅭 Dotted half note

+## Appendix: Some Unicode characters for Medieval square notation

+𝆶	U+1D1B6	MAXIMA
+𝆷	U+1D1B7	LONGA
+𝆸	U+1D1B8	BREVIS
+𝆺	U+1D1BA	SEMIBREVIS BLACK
+𝆺𝅥	U+1D1BC	MINIMA BLACK
+𝇃	U+1D1C3	BREVIS REST
+𝇄	U+1D1C4	SEMIBREVIS REST
+𝇅	U+1D1C5	MINIMA REST
+𝇆	U+1D1C6	SEMIMINIMA REST
-𝇐	U+1D1D0	MUSICAL SYMBOL GREGORIAN C CLEF
+𝇐	U+1D1D0	GREGORIAN C CLEF
-𝇑	U+1D1D1	MUSICAL SYMBOL GREGORIAN F CLEF
+𝇑	U+1D1D1	GREGORIAN F CLEF
-𝇒	U+1D1D2	MUSICAL SYMBOL SQUARE B
+𝇒	U+1D1D2	SQUARE B
-𝇓	U+1D1D3	MUSICAL SYMBOL VIRGA
+𝇓	U+1D1D3	VIRGA
-𝇔	U+1D1D4	MUSICAL SYMBOL PODATUS
+𝇔	U+1D1D4	PODATUS
-𝇕	U+1D1D5	MUSICAL SYMBOL CLIVIS
+𝇕	U+1D1D5	CLIVIS
-𝇖	U+1D1D6	MUSICAL SYMBOL SCANDICUS
+𝇖	U+1D1D6	SCANDICUS
-𝇗	U+1D1D7	MUSICAL SYMBOL CLIMACUS
+𝇗	U+1D1D7	CLIMACUS
-𝇘	U+1D1D8	MUSICAL SYMBOL TORCULUS
+𝇘	U+1D1D8	TORCULUS
-𝇙	U+1D1D9	MUSICAL SYMBOL PORRECTUS
+𝇙	U+1D1D9	PORRECTUS
-𝇚	U+1D1DA	MUSICAL SYMBOL PORRECTUS FLEXUS
+𝇚	U+1D1DA	PORRECTUS FLEXUS
-𝇛	U+1D1DB	MUSICAL SYMBOL SCANDICUS FLEXUS
+𝇛	U+1D1DB	SCANDICUS FLEXUS
-𝇜	U+1D1DC	MUSICAL SYMBOL TORCULUS RESUPINUS
+𝇜	U+1D1DC	TORCULUS RESUPINUS
-𝇝	U+1D1DD	MUSICAL SYMBOL PES SUBPUNCTIS
+𝇝	U+1D1DD	PES SUBPUNCTIS

 ======================================================================